razen-core/rynex/docs/README.md

 - [Configuration](./CONFIGURATION.md) - Configure your application
 - [Examples](./EXAMPLES.md) - Real-world code examples

-## What is ZenWeb?
+## What is Rynex?

-ZenWeb is a minimalist TypeScript framework for building reactive web applications without a Virtual DOM.
+Rynex is a minimalist TypeScript framework for building reactive web applications without a Virtual DOM.
 It provides:

 - Direct DOM manipulation for maximum performance
 - Proxy-based reactive state management